Page Reviewed / Updated - May 2015

 Cost of Care Calculator

 Home care costs, like assisted living, fluctuate considerably based on one's geographic location throughout Virginia.
-The average, statewide, hourly cost in 2014 is $18.
-Staunton, Lynchburg and Blacksburg see costs closer to $17 / hr, while Charlottesville and Winchester are between $20 - $21 / hr.
+The average, statewide, hourly cost in 2015 remains $18.
+Staunton, Lynchburg and the rural areas see costs closer to $17 / hr, while Richmond and Winchester are between $20 - $21 / hr.
 It is worth noting that these costs are for non-medical home care.
 Care in the home, provided by medically trained professionals will cost several dollars more per hour.

-Statewide, the average daily cost of adult day care is $61.
+Statewide, the average daily cost of adult day care is $65.
 Unfortunately in some rural areas of the state, adult day care services are not available.
+In those areas where it is available adult day care is less costly than the national average and residents might consider this an affordable option relative to assisted living.

 Virginia has two relevant programs; the Adult Services Program and the Auxiliary Grant.
 Adult Services is a program intended to help frail elderly persons remain living in their homes.
 It achieves this by providing a variety of supports such as chore services, shopping and housekeeping which individuals may have difficulty performing for themselves.
 Learn more about Virginia Adult Services.